Cleaning GuidesHow to Clean a Leather Sofa

 Mould growth can appear on the surface of your upholstery item.
 Unfortunately, if it’s already visible, most likely the spores have spread deeper within the furniture piece.
 Small spores are not visible to the naked eye, which makes the problem even harder to deal with on your own.
 Once you notice the problem, it’s a good idea to address it and do it the right way.

 Professional upholstery cleaning is exactly the right solution for this occasion.
 Highly qualified specialists will pre-treat your furniture without any damage to the fabric.
 With a hot water extraction method, they will collect all the dust and grime from your mattress or sofa, leaving it clean as new.
-Additionally, the items can be treated with antiviral detergents that destroy almost all the bacterias.
+Additionally, the items can be treated with antiviral detergents that destroy almost all the bacteria.

 If this is the solution you wish to go with, then you can check out the upholstery cleaning service by Fantastic Services!
 Simply type in your postcode and we will be able to give you a quote.